South Seas Mandate: Administration

 Following the initial Japanese occupation of the islands, a policy of secrecy was adopted.
-Japan made it plain that it did not welcome the entry of foreign ships into Micronesian waters, even those of its wartime allies.
+Japan made it plain that it did not welcome the entry of foreign ships, even those of its wartime allies, into Micronesian waters.
 During the first five years that Japan occupied the islands, it consolidated its presence and the islands became a virtual Japanese colony.
 The IJN divided the territory into five naval districts in Palau, Saipan, Truk, Ponape and Jaluit Atoll, all reporting to a rear admiral at the naval headquarters at Truk.

 A proposal at the Versailles Conference to allow trade and migration between those islands to be administered by Japan and those to be administered by Australia and New Zealand was rejected.
 Japan was able to continue administering the islands as if they were colonial possessions, keeping their waters off-limits to foreigners.
 When the islands became legally a League of Nations Mandate, their Class C status gave Japan direct control over their domestic legal system.
 Japan administered them as Japanese territory and as part of the Japanese Empire.
 This situation continued even after Japan withdrew from the League of Nations in 1935 and lost its legal claim to administer the islands.

 Militarily and economically, Saipan, in the Marianas archipelago, was the most important island in the South Seas Mandate and became the center of subsequent Japanese settlement.
-The towns of Garapan (on Saipan), Koror (on Palau) and Colony (on Ponape) were developed to resemble small towns in Japan, with cinemas, restaurants, beauty parlours and geisha houses.
+The towns of Garapan (on Saipan), Koror (on Palau) and Colony (on Ponape) were developed to resemble small towns in Japan, with cinemas, restaurants, beauty parlors and geisha houses.
 Another important island was Truk in the Carolines archipelago, which was fortified into a major navy base by the IJN.